KeepItKT/Windows11React/README.md

 >#### I did not make this project!
 This is a fork of win11React by @blueedgetechno
->#### This project is forked from there and I'm working on making this an evolved and faster version of the original project!
+>#### This project is forked from there and I'm just tampering with it to my liking.